West Kirby railway station: Wirral line

-There was an active freight depot, until 1964, on the eastern side of the station.
-The freight depot occupied the triangular area between the former Wirral Railway station, which received the electrified lines, and the former Birkenhead Joint branch station.
+Until 1964, there was an active freight depot on the eastern side of the station.
+It occupied the triangular area between the former Wirral Railway station, which received the electrified lines, and the former Birkenhead Joint branch station.
 The depot was mainly used to receive coal for domestic distribution.
 The area occupied by the freight depot was later used for the construction of The Concourse.
-The West Kirby goods depot was principally served by a daily goods train along the electric line from Birkenhead, which also served goods depots at Hoylake, Moreton, and the Cadbury's factory near Leasowe.
+The West Kirby goods depot was served principally by a daily goods train along the electric line from Birkenhead, which also served goods depots at Hoylake, Moreton and the Cadbury's factory near Leasowe.

 West Kirby to Hooton line

-West Kirby's station for trains from Hooton opened on 19 April 1886 when the Chester and Birkenhead Railway (C&BR) extended their line to West Kirby from Parkgate.
-This now meant there was a direct route from Hooton to West Kirby.
+West Kirby's station for services from Hooton opened on 19 April 1886 when the Chester and Birkenhead Railway (C&BR) extended their line to West Kirby from Parkgate.

-The station for the Hooton line was to the east of the current station.
-The station was along the alignment of what is now Orrysdale Road, between Bridge Road and Grange Road, and was equipped with a small turntable.
-The station was single-platformed, and a single-storey building provided passenger and parcels facilities.
-The station also had steam locomotive watering facilities at the southern end of the platform, and a passing loop.
+The station for the Hooton line was sited to the east of the existing station, along the alignment of what is now Orrysdale Road, between Bridge Road and Grange Road; it was equipped with a small turntable.
+The station was single-platformed and a single-storey building provided passenger and parcels facilities; it also had steam locomotive watering facilities at the southern end of the platform and a passing loop.